Maher4Ever/guard-phpunit/README.md

 Guardfile
 ---------

-Guard-phpunit can be used with any kind of PHP projects that uses PHPUnit as its testing framwork.
+Guard-phpunit can be used with any kind of [PHP][7] projects that uses PHPUnit as its testing framwork.
 Please read the [Guard documentation][3] for more information about the Guardfile DSL.